designer-for-camel/camel-designer/docs/how-to.md

 On the example below, we assume a Camel Route `route1` already exists, and we'd like to define a GET operation that triggers the Camel route.
 To include a new REST definition to the *Camel* project, follow the steps below:

-1. In the visual editor, click on the `REST` button.
+1. In the visual editor, click on the <kbd>REST</kbd> button.
 This action activates the REST viewer.
 2. From the <kbd>rest..</kbd> menu, select the option: <kbd>new group...</kbd>.
 This action will create a new REST group
 3. From the <kbd>rest..</kbd> menu, select the option: <kbd>GET</kbd>.
 This action will define a GET operation with a `direct` call activity.
 4. Click on the `direct` activity and select on the configuration pane `route1`